LitYan/aug_models/README.md

 And you would need an NVIDIA machine with 4 GTX 1080Ti GPUs or 4 Telsa V100 GPUs.

 ## Download Datasets
 We used a iron crystal dataset.
 We have opened up the experimental datasets as needed.
-Please download them on the respective webpages.
-Due to the space limitation of Google Drive, we uploaded part of important data in Google Drive ,and uploaded all the data in BaiduNetdisk.
+Please download them on the respective webpages. we uploaded most of data in Google Drive due to the space limitation , and uploaded all the data in BaiduNetdisk.
 1. [Google Drive](https://drive.google.com/drive/folders/1DSePVowja0HyDmZ9g7Xlef4VW_YGqA_u?usp=sharing)
 2. [BaiduNetdisk](https://pan.baidu.com/s/1Kdi-6-lJKI3c7prLRqVYVw) (access code:5hsw)

 **Preparing iron crystal Dataset**.
-In particular, you will need to download **real_data** folder and **synthetic_data** folder.The real images and labels have already been divided into train, val and test set.
-And the synthctic images and labels should be placed in the train set.
+In particular, you will need to download **real_data** folder and **synthetic_data** folder.
+The real images and labels have already been divided into train, val and test set.
+In addition，the synthctic images and labels should be placed in the train set.
 To do this, save them in './datasets', and run
 ```bash
 cd datasets
 mv real_data/* ./